sbwimmer/forallx-do/README.md

   - [`forallxyyc-letter.pdf`](http://forallx.openlogicproject.org/forallxyyc-letter.pdf) (b/w, for printing on regular letter-size paper)
   - [`forallxsol.pdf`](http://forallx.openlogicproject.org/solutions/forallxsol.pdf) (solutions booklet)

+Note that these files change whenevery the source files are changed.
+So if you use the text in a course, better to download the PDFs and make them available to students directly, than to link here.

 ## Buy a Printed Copy

 If you'd like to purchase a nice paperback copy, you can do so on